 Same as the real space lighting, light sources are divided into direct and indirect lighting.
-Direct lighting is using the light command to create Rectangular Light and Omni Light to use directly on the object.
-Indirect lighting refers to any lighting which is from bouncing light, or an environment Lets do a test
+Direct lighting is using the light command to create Rectangular Light, Omni Light, Spot Light and Parallel Light and use directly on the object.
+Indirect lighting refers to any lighting which is from bouncing light, or an environment

+Lets do a test

-Open file: Chairs-Illumination-01.skp, there is no light in the scene.
+Open file: Cup Illumination-01.3dm, there is no any light in the scene.
 Light source is from Environment light.

-1. So far the chairs and ground are using the same Val230 off white color.
+1. So far the cup and ground are using the same Val230 off white color.
 Render it with GI default setting to 1 and get the result as image shown on the right.